Mokhtar25/network-backend/notes.md

 -[x]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, writr the queries for the basic stuff for now
--[x] add queries, and resolve's for quires for notifications -[] setup sending a photo with messaging and pictures -[] fix finding a user resolver
+-[x] add queries, and resolve's for quires for notifications -[x] fix finding a user resolver
 -[x] implement rate limiting
--[] clear up the sup models, for messaging first, then comments, then others.
+-[x] clear up the sup models, for messaging first, then comments, then others.
 -[x] sockets for messaging and notifications
--[]set up production environment. redirect urls, etc -[] set up a docker container and a production environment with .env and everything -[] set up Github actions and run tests and lints on every push and merge =
+-[]set up production environment. redirect urls, etc -[] set up a docker container and a production environment with .env and everything -[] set up Github actions and run tests and lints on every push and merge -[-] setup sending a photo with messaging and pictures|| to be done on the frontend =